 - Some chopped cilantro

 - Mix together all the ingredients for the sauce in a small bowl.
 Set aside.

 - Combine the fish with the sake and the salt in a bowl.
 Mix well.
 Cover with plastic and set aside for 15 – 30 minutes.

 - Meanwhile, get Mushi Nabe ready according to the basic steaming instructions.

 - Place the bowl on the steam grate, cover with lid, and steam the fish over medium-high heat for 5 – 7 minutes or until the fish is cooked through.
 Turn off the heat.
-Uncover and top the fish with the carrot, green onions, cilantro, lemon zest and dry chili.
+Uncover and top the fish with the julienned green onions and ginger.

 - Heat the sesame oil in a small pan over high heat.
-As soon as it starts smoking (1 -2 minutes), remove from the heat, and pour over the fish with the toppings.
+As soon as it starts smoking (1 -2 minutes), remove from the heat, and pour over the toppings on the fish.
 The sizzling hot oil might splash, so please be careful.